 SEO is not a static digital marketing element.
 As search engines continuously improving their algorithms to create a better user experience, it is important for SEO experts to stay informed with the changes.

 According to Google, they are making thousands of changes to their ranking algorithms in a year.
 Without knowing the changes and how it impacts the SERPs, you won’t be able to sustain or increase organic search traffic to the sites you’re working on.

 There are few SEO news sites worth following and will help you stay informed with the SEO changes.

-Bookmark the following resources or create Google alert when something published on those sites.
+Bookmark the following resources or create a Google alert when something is published on those sites.

-- Search Engine Land: One of my favourite blog.
+- Search Engine Land: One of my favorite blogs.
 It is also one of the oldest websites in the SEO industry.
 Founded by Danny Sullivan who is currently working for Google.
 This is the first site you want to check out and confirm whether there are any Google algorithm changes or updates.

 - Search Engine Journal: Although this site focused on educating and empowering the SEO community, it’s also one of the best sites to get timely information on Google algorithm changes.

 Google’s Search Quality Raters Guidelines are documents given to individuals that Google personally employs to rate websites.
 The guideline provides the important elements and conditions that need to be observed and how the site should be rated.